norbusan/piwigopress/readme.txt

 * allow url to be "/foo/bar" like on local server, preserving http(s)
 * fix compatibility with tinyMCE v4 (WordPress 1.9)
 * support //host/path and use either http or https
+* link tagets to photo are now within the first category of the photo
+* permalinks are used for categories as far as possible

 = 2.23 =
 * WordPress 3.5.1 support